maltsevdenis/HRLeaveManagement.Clean/README.md

-Example of implementation application for restaurant using Clean Architecture.
+Example of implementation application for a leave management system for HR department using Clean Architecture.